Lameck-22/safari-connect-end-to-end-analytics/README.md

 ### Step 1 : Loading and Cleaning the data
 - I loaded bookings table loaded in PostgreSQL.
 All 23 problems that were identified fixed in the staging table.
 - After cleaning the data, I created views that could answer businees problems raised by the CEO to help in making informed decisions for the company.
-- Core analytical questions answered using SQL were:
+- Core analytical questions answered using SQL were as below and the views created there after:
     1. Route Analysis - Which routes earn the most?
 Which are most popular?
 GROUP BY, SUM, COUNT, ORDER BY
     2. Driver Performance - Who are the best drivers?
 Who should be promoted?
 GROUP BY, AVG, RANK window function
     3. Revenue Trends - How is revenue changing month by month?
 CTE + LAG, DATE_TRUNC, running total